tatarinovst2/work-definition-modeling/model/docs/Evaluation.md

     Make sure you've installed the requirements and opened the Terminal or Command prompt in the root directory of this repository.
-    If not, follow the instructions in [model_training](../model_training/README.md).
+    If not, follow the instructions in [Model training](Model%20training.md).

 3. Run

     ```bash
-    python3 -m evaluation.evaluate path/to/dataset.jsonl
+    python3 model/run_evaluate.py path/to/dataset.jsonl
     ```

 By default, the fields for input text and the generated one are called